Chase Anonymisation: Privacy-Preserving Knowledge Graphs with Logical Reasoning: Experiments

+\textbf{Scale-free.} Table~\ref{tab:erdos_power_law} reports the performance of our algorithms on a scale-free network with varying numbers of vertices up to $10,000$, and $\alpha \in \{3,4,5\}$.
+The results show that {\kguard} generally outperforms {\klone} as it adds significantly fewer nodes to the anonymised graph (\% Add.
+Nodes $\downarrow$), and it has distributions that are closer to the original graph both for weights (\emph{Weights} $\downarrow$), and degrees (\emph{Degree} $\downarrow$), along with better utility metrics.
+Similarly to the Erdős-Rényi model, as the number of nodes increases, {\kguard} has a significantly lower overhead than {\klone}: e.g., with $10,000$ nodes {\kguard} adds only $0.25\%$ of new nodes.
+Finally, the utility metrics, namely $\mathcal{U}$ and $\mathcal{U}_{\bigtriangleup}$, remain consistently high, close to the optimal value of 1.
+Especially for {\kguard}, this indicates that the anonymised graph retains nearly all the information of the original graph, when evaluated on the given set of queries.

+Notice that, as the performance difference between {\textsc{kguard (KG-ISO)}} and {\kguard} is consistent and minimal, we omit the former in the remaining results.

-In this section, we investigate the performance of our approaches for anonymizing six real-world graphs from various domains, including energy and economics.
-Table~\ref{tab:real_world_data} reports for each graph the number of vertices and edges, along with the anonymization performance for KLONE and KGUARD with $k=3$ and $x=4$.
-Specifically, we report the utility metrics, the \emph{Nodes overhead} ($\%$) previously introduced, and the Wasserstein distances between their degree distributions (\emph{Degree} $\downarrow$) and weight distributions (\emph{Weights} $\downarrow$).
-In the experiments, both KGUARD and KLONE consistently achieve a perfect utility $\mathcal{U}$, close to 0, indicating that the anonymized graph $A$ has no loss of information compared to graph $G$ in terms of utility queries.
+\textbf{Real-world graphs.} We investigate the performance of our approaches for five real-world graphs from various domains, including energy and economics.
+Table~\ref{tab:real_world_data} reports for each graph the number of vertices and edges, along with the anonymisation performance for {\klone} and {\kguard}, with $k=3$ and $x=4$.

+The results show that {\kguard} consistently outperforms {\klone} across almost all the evaluated metrics.
+As {\kguard} introduces significantly less structural overhead (\emph{Add.
+Nodes (\%)}), it better preserves the degree (\emph{Degree} $\downarrow$) and weight (\emph{Weights} $\downarrow$) distributions in the anonymised graph.
+Both {\kguard} and {\klone} consistently achieve almost a perfect utility $\mathcal{U}$, close to 1, indicating that the anonymised graph $A$ has no loss of information compared to graph $G$ in terms of utility queries.

-For the symmetric utility $\mathcal{U}_{\bigtriangleup}$, KLONE shows a more significant presence of incorrect answers due to the \(k\) copies it makes of the original graph, as clearly reflected in the higher \emph{Perc.vertices} value.
-In contrast, KGUARD maintains a relatively low symmetric utility and \emph{Perc.vertices} close to 100\%, meaning that only a few vertex additions are needed to ensure the \(k\) isomorphisms.
+However, for the utility $\mathcal{U}_{\bigtriangleup}$ {\klone} shows a more significant presence of incorrect answers due to the \(k\) copies it makes of the original graph, as clearly reflected in the higher percentage of additional nodes.
+In contrast, {\kguard} maintains a relatively high utility, thanks to a low percentage of additional nodes, meaning that only a few vertex additions are needed to ensure the \(k\) chase-isomorphisms.